-Several readers asked about CV layout in recent weeks so here is a version of my “picky details” worksheet.
+Several readers asked about CV layout in recent weeks so here is a version of my “picky details” worksheet: 12 Ways to Fine-tune Your CV.
 The idea is to make your CV as reader friendly as possible.
-So I have for you my 12 ways to fine-tune your CV: expert formatting and layout tips to put to use immediately.
+How about expert formatting and layout tips to put to use immediately.

 And yes, there are any number of ways to format a CV.
 12 experts will give you 12 different formats, and each one will say, “Do what I tell you: I’m right!”